 The Intermolecular Team

 Intermolecular’s team has a wide range of interdisciplinary technical, operational, business and management experience.
 This expertise is complemented by a world-class Board of Directors with a valuable diversity of technology and business executive management experience.
-Our distinguished Technical Advisory Board also shares our commitment to redefining R&D for the semiconductor and clean energy sectors.
+Our distinguished Technical Advisory Board also shares our commitment to redefining Materials discovery and understanding for the semiconductor industry and many other high-tech sectors.

 Tony Chiang, Ph.D.